-- Operator.
-Access Requests entered in the queue with the same priority date will have equal priority in the queue as between each other. - (d) Subject to clauses 5.4(e) and 5.4(f), an Access Request will only be entered in the Queue if it complies with the requirements specified in clause 5.2. - (e) If an Access Request is incomplete or otherwise does not comply with the requirements of clause 5.2 and, in Operator's reasonable opinion, the Prospective Shipper remedies the deficiencies within 10 Business Days after being given notice of the deficiencies by Operator (which notice must be given promptly), the Access Request may be entered in the Queue with a priority date being the date on which the original Access Request was received by Operator.
+- (d) Subject to clauses 5.4(e) and 5.4(f), an Access Request will only be entered in the Queue if it complies with the requirements specified in clause 5.2. - (e) If an Access Request is incomplete or otherwise does not comply with the requirements of clause 5.2 and, in Operator's reasonable opinion, the Prospective Shipper remedies the deficiencies within 10 Business Days after being given notice of the deficiencies by Operator (which notice must be given promptly), the Access Request may be entered in the Queue with a priority date being the date on which the original Access Request was received by Operator.
 This clause only applies once.
 Otherwise, the Access Request will be entered in the Queue with a priority date being the date on which, in Operator's reasonable opinion, the deficiencies are remedied. - (f) If an Access Request requires the terms and conditions of the Access Contract to be negotiated between Operator and the Prospective Shipper or is subject to conditions, the Access Request will be entered in the Queue with a priority date being the date of receipt of the Access Request by Operator.
-However, unless: - (i) where Operator notifies Shipper in accordance with NGR 112 that there is Spare Capacity sufficient to satisfy the Access Request, within 40 Business Days after the date Operator responds to the Prospective Shipper in accordance with NGR 112 in respect of the Access Request; or - (ii) where Operator notifies Shipper in accordance with NGR 112 that there is not Spare Capacity sufficient to satisfy the Access Request and the parties agree to a FEED Proposal, within 60 Business Days after the date the Shipper receives the report on the investigations to be provided to the Shipper under the FEED Proposal, either:
+However, unless: - (i) where Operator notifies Shipper in accordance with NGR 112(3) that there is Spare Capacity sufficient to satisfy the Access Request, within 1540 Business Days after the Prospective Shipper receives an access proposal under clause 5.3(e) the date Operator responds to the Prospective Shipper in accordance with NGR 112 in respect of the Access Request; or - (ii) where Operator notifies Shipper in accordance with clause 5.3(e)NGR 112 that there is not Spare Capacity sufficient to satisfy the Access Request and the parties agree to a FEED Proposal, within 1560 Business Days after the date the Shipper receives the Access proposal under report on the investigations to be provided to the Shipper under the FEED Proposal, either: